 Open Die Forging Vs. Closed Die Forging

-When it comes to metal forging, two primary methods are used to shape pieces: open die forging and closed die forging.
-At Great Lakes Forge, we specialize in open die metal forging to produce durable, high-quality pieces, including various shapes, discs, stepshafts, and more.
-In this post, we’ll explore the differences between open die forging and closed die forging, including the processes, the outcomes, and the applications that tend to work best for each method.
+At Great Lakes Forge, we specialize in open die metal forging.
+In this guide, we'll break down the differences between open die forging and closed die forging, including the processes, the outcomes, and the applications that tend to work best for each method.

 The Open Die Forging Process

 As its name suggests, the open die metal forging process is achieved within a relaxed environment free of encasing devices.
-The metal workpiece is altered through “hammer” or “stamp” movements until the desired shape is achieved.
-Advanced open die forging can also produce complex shapes in addition to simpler-shaped parts.
-Open die forging is often used for forging large or custom-shaped parts, including shafts, cylinders, and discs.
+The metal workpiece is heated at temperatures ranging from 1900°F to 2250°F and gradually shaped into the desired configuration.
+It is altered through skillful "hammering" or pressing movements until the desired shape is achieved.
+Open die forging is often used for forging large or custom-shaped parts, including shafts, cylinders, and blocks.
+It is also compatible with a wide range of superior-quality materials, including 13-8 stainless steel, carbon steel, and more.

-Open Die Forging Advantages
+Advantages of Open Die Forging

 - Improved fatigue resistance